 Where to Print Documents When You Don’t Have a Printer

-Tech gurus and prophets have been predicting the death of the printed page for as long as I’ve been alive.
-Everything will be done online, or everyone will have a “paperless office”, or everything is going to be done in the cloud.
+Tech gurus and prophets have been predicting the death of the printed page for a long time.
+They believe that everything will be done online, or everyone will have a “paperless office,” or everything will be managed in the cloud.

-There’s no denying that there are a lot fewer printers than there used to be.
-The rise of networks and ubiquitous Internet access has reduced the need for printed documents, or at least, has reduced the need for people to have a printer of their own.
+There’s no denying that there are fewer printers than there used to be.
+The rise of networks and ubiquitous Internet access have reduced the need for printed documents, or at least, has reduced the need for people to have a printer of their own.
 Not to mention, printers are a fairly antiquated technology and those who use them frequently have many difficulties that have yet to be updated.

-Many processes and procedures still rely on words printed on actual physical paper, but what has changed is that a lot of people no longer own their own inkjet or laser printer.
-For one thing, a lot of people do their computing on tablets and smartphones now and don’t have a desktop machine at home or at work with its own standalone printer.
+Many processes and procedures still rely on printed information on physical papers, but what has changed is that many people no longer have an inkjet or laser printer.
+People tend to use tablets and smartphones now and don’t have a desktop machine at home or work with a standalone printer.

 It isn’t just businesses that have moved away from using paper documents.
-Students at colleges and universities, high schools, and even middle schools around the country have moved to digital learning, using laptops and tablets in class to replace printed documents and handouts and handing in papers and other homework assignments electronically by turning in documents through email or class-wide dropboxes.
-This is good for teachers as it is students since it allows for instructors to automatically check for plagiarism, poor grammar and spelling, and more.
+Colleges and universities, high schools, and even middle schools around the globe have moved to digital learning, using laptops and tablets in class to replace printed documents and handouts.
+Turning in papers and other homework assignments is becoming an electronic process through sources like email, Web applications, and class-wide dropboxes.

 Where Can I Go To Print A Document?